kibertoad/toad-uri-js/README.md

 It has an extensive test suite.

 ## Note about replacing `uri-js`
 This is a fork of [uri-js](https://github.com/garycourt/uri-js), aiming to provide a consistently maintained modern version of the library.
-If your project has a dependency on unmaintained `uri-js`, you can replace it (using the alias) with `toad-uri.js` in `package.json`:
+If your project has a dependency on unmaintained `uri-js`, you can replace it (using the alias) with `toad-uri-js` in `package.json`:
 ```
   "overrides": {
     "uri-js": "npm:toad-uri-js@^5.0.1"